twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **PasteSpecialOutlineData** – Used to paste outline data.

 ### Externals (used by Tools: Launch External)
-There are three built-in external programs: Fonts Folder, Character Map and MainType (if installed).
+There are three built-in external programs: MainType (if installed), Fonts Folder, Character Map.
 * **Location#** – The last character can be up to digit three.
 Default is empty.
 * **Title#** – The last character can be up to digit three.
 Default is **External #** whereas # is a number.